-Call Hollander Law Firm, P.A. to schedule a free consultation with our car accident lawyers.
-We’ll sit down and help you learn everything you need to know about getting fair compensation.
+Contact our Boca Raton office online today or call us at (561) 347-7770 to schedule a free consultation with our car accident lawyers.
+At Hollander Law Firm, P.A., we’ll sit down and help you learn everything you need to know about getting fair compensation.

 How Can a Boca Raton Personal Injury Lawyer Help With My Injury Claim if I Suffered From Pre-Existing Conditions?

 Insurance companies are always looking for ways to limit their own financial exposure.
 “Blame the victim” tactics can take on a variety of forms.
 Insurance adjusters often try to prove that your injuries weren’t really caused by the accident.

 Once the insurance adjuster learns you had a pre-existing condition, you can bet that they’ll immediately challenge your right to compensation.

 You don’t have to back down.
 At-fault drivers are responsible for pre-existing conditions aggravated by the accident.
 Of course, injury claims based on pre-existing conditions can be much more complex than your typical auto accident case.
 You’ll want an experienced Boca Raton personal injury lawyer by your side.

 When you choose Hollander Law Firm, P.A., our attorneys will: